ThoaShook/Easy-and-Fun-Games/README.md

         9. Prompt the player re-enter the input if necessary (misspell,...)

     * Below are the outcomes of the game:
-        * 1.Welcome player!
+         1. Welcome player!
 Let's play the Rock-Paper-Scissors game!
-        * 2.The rules are:
+         2. The rules are:
             * rock beats scissors,
             * scissors beats paper,
             * paper beats rock.
-    * 3.Steps:
+        3. Steps:
             * The computer randomly generates rock, paper, or scissors.
             * You enter your choice.
             * You win or lose based on the game rules.
-    * 4. Please type 'q' to exit.
+        4. Please type 'q' to exit.

         Player_Input: rock
         Computer: ['scissors']